 “One of them was a carpenter and one a blacksmith.
 We brought them into New Orleans, and consigned them over to the agent.
 The agent told the captain that in forty-eight hours afterwards they were all dead men, having every one killed himself as they said they should.
 One of them I know was bought for a fireman on the steamer “Post Boy,” that went down to the Balize.
 He jumped overboard and … drowned.

 “In my past days, the system of slavery was not much discussed.
 I saw these things as others did, without interference.
 Because I no longer think it right to see these things in silence, I trade no more south of Mason and Dixon’s line.”

-After Bearse’s conversion to the abolitionist movement, he began taking more direct action.
-And by July of 1847, now a captain in his own right, Bearse was in a position to do more.
+After Austin Bearse converted to the abolitionist movement, he began taking more direct action.
+And by July of 1847, now a captain in his own right, Bearse could do more.
 He began a long career as a smuggler of slaves to freedom.

 “At night he kneeled down and prayed with them.
 He then took his saw and a bundle of clothes, and went to the ferry.
 The ferryman pulled him across James River, and. hiding by day, and travelling by the North Star at night, he reached the Potomac River, where he found a sloop loaded with wood bound for Alexandria.
 The captain, knowing him, took him on board, and after dark George made his way over the long bridge to Washington, where his daughter Lizzie hid him in her mistress’ attic all winter.

 In April, wrote Bearse, George Lewis took the newly-completed Underground Railroad for Baltimore.
 He bade Lizzie good-by, and she told him she should soon start herself for a land of freedom.